myphan9/small_sample_mean_bounds/README.md

 python3 run.py
 ```

-The bound takes seconds to run for 1 sample using Gurobi (implemented in bound_Gurobi_solver.py).
+The bound takes seconds to run for 1 sample of size 50 using Gurobi (implemented in bound_Gurobi_solver.py).
 In order to run the bounds for 100,000 samples for simulation purposes, there are 2 methods:

 1/ Since the bound only takes T(z) as an input, using solvers such as Gurobi it is possible to pre-compute a table that maps T(z) to the value of the bound within a reasonable amount of time.
 Then one could refer to the table to retrieve the bound for every sample.